 Gather the ingredients.

-Cut the baguette into two pieces, each about 12 inches long.
-Reserve any extra for another use.
+Cut the baguette into 4 equal-size pieces, about 5- to 6- inches long.

 - For an extra crispy crust on your bread, lightly spray your baguette with water and warm it in a 350 F oven for about 10 minutes before using it for the sandwiches.

-- If you can't find the right baguette, look for fresh bolillo rolls, which are available in many supermarkets.
+- If you can't find a 22- to 24-inch French baguette, buy two smaller baguettes, or look for fresh bolillo rolls, which are available in many supermarkets